-Australian Foundation Investment Company (ASX:AFI) LIC review from an experienced and long term investor.
+Read on for the Australian Foundation Investment Company review (ASX:AFI) – Australia’s largest LIC, from an experienced and long term investor.

 - Higher than average dividend pay-out

-- Low management fees of 0.13% compared to other active funds
+- Low management fees of 0.16% compared to other LICs or active funds

 - Well diversified

-- Less total returns than a passive index ETF equivalent
+- Lower total returns than a passive index ETF equivalent over the long term

 - Some degree of active stock picking

-- Higher fees (MER) than a passive index ETF
+- Higher fees (MER) than a passive index fund ETF

-Verdict: AFIC is a great listed investment company with a long term focus of increasing dividends to its shareholders and makes it an attractive income source for early retirement.
+Verdict: AFIC is the largest listed investment company in Australia.
+With a long-term focus of increasing dividends to its shareholders and low management fees, it is an attractive income source for early retirement.
+However, you need to carefully consider whether it’s right for you and should compare it to passive index-tracking ETFs.

-I learned a valuable lesson there, which is make sure you know what your bloody well investing in.
+I learned a valuable lesson there, which is make sure you know what you’re bloody well investing in!
 I also learned a second valuable lesson – don’t buy into market hype.
-The ‘Barefoot’ effect would be in full swing post recommendation from Scott Pape, as the hoardes of Barefooters and the Motley Fool crew would piggy back off each others stock tips and inflate the market.
-I bought at the peak of one of these swings, only to find after it cooled down I was 5% or so down.
+The ‘Barefoot’ effect would be in full swing post recommendation from Scott Pape, as the hoards of Barefooters and the Motley Fool crew would piggy back off each other’s stock tips and inflate the market.
+I bought at the peak of one of these swings, only to find out after it cooled down, that I was 5% or so down.
 Good thing I bought this for its franked dividend stream which increases over time.

-The Australian foundation investment company invests for the long term in quality Australian companies, and has a portfolio spanning 80 to 100 companies across a range of industries .
-It looks at their long term potential, performance through economic cycles and their ability to provide increased earnings, which translates to an increasing dividend yield for AFIC shareholders.
+The Australian Foundation Investment Company2 invests for the long term in quality Australian companies, and has a portfolio spanning 80 to 100 companies across a range of industries .
+It looks at their long term potential, performance through economic cycles and their ability to provide increased earnings, which translates to increasing dividends for AFIC shareholders.

 AFIC’s mission: “Pay dividends which over time grow faster than the rate of inflation” and “to provide attractive total returns over the medium to long term”

 AFIC is one of the cheapest LICs in terms of Management Expense Ratios.
-With a MER of .13%, it costs investors just $13 to have $10,000 managed by AFIC, per year.
-This MER has just decreased, previously being .14%, showing that AFIC is committed to its goals and is able to lower costs.
+With a MER of .16%, it costs investors just $16 to have $10,000 managed by AFIC, per year.

 You can see that AFIC has performed well, with the net asset share price growth plus dividends performing well over the long term.

 It is important to realise too that when shareholders receive their franked dividend twice a year from AFIC (February and August), it means they are entitled to the rebate on the tax already paid by the companies that it holds.
-Franking credits or imputation credits attached to the dividend mean that a shareholders return should be ‘grossed up’ by 30% when comparing non franked dividends.
+Franking credits or imputation credits attached to the dividend mean that a shareholder’s return should be ‘grossed up’ by 30% when comparing non franked dividends.
+You can find more info on how dividends are taxed on the ATO website HERE.5

-I had received around 4.5% in fully franked dividends, or about a 6% (grossed up) dividend yield from AFIC since I have held them.
-AFIC publishes a comprehensive list of their dividend history here.
+I had received around 4.5% in fully franked dividends, or about a 6% (grossed up) dividend yield from AFIC since I held them.
+AFIC publishes a comprehensive list of their dividend history here.6

 Is AFI a good investment?